francescoferraioli/resume/README.md

 The output of running the build on the `src` directory.
 The contents of this folder are not updated manually, just by the build script.
 The output is composed on two files:
 - `index.html`
 - `index.css`
+- `index.js`

 ## src

-This contains handlebars (hbs) and SCSS files.
-These files form the input to the build process to produce `index.html` and `index.css`.
+This contains handlebars (hbs) and SCSS files as wel as a single JS file.
+These files form the input to the build process to produce `index.html`, `index.css` and `index.js`.

+The JS file is simply copied across and its sole purpose is simply to put the contents into pages at runtime.

 # Getting Started